dmarticus/dmarticus.github.io/_posts/2026-06-21-messy-fusion.md

 ---

-Hardware engineering makes this mechanism explicit because hardware has a physical floor that software usually does not.
-Change means moving atoms, money, and lead time.

-A Critical Design Review (CDR) is the point in a hardware project when open design choices become fixed enough to build against.
-Before the CDR, the project still has separable layers: architecture, implementation, interfaces, supply.
-At the CDR, those layers are reviewed together.
-Parts are ordered.
-Tooling decisions are made.
-Interface assumptions become physical constraints.
-Geometry, budgets, and procurement stop being independent choices.
+Hardware engineering shows this collapse happening at a specific, scheduled moment called a Critical Design Review (CDR).
+A CDR is the point in a hardware project when the open design choices get fixed enough to build against.
+Before it, the layers are still separable: architecture, implementation, interfaces, supply.
+At the review they get locked together.
+Parts are ordered against the current geometry, tooling is cut for the current tolerances, and interface assumptions harden into physical constraints.
+After the CDR you can't move one layer without paying to move the others, because the budget, the lead times, and the procurement schedule have all been committed to a single shape.

-In hardware, this coupling is part of the build process.
-A robotics company has to close the loop between the mechanism, the battery, the runtime target, and the product requirements.
-In physical systems, the implementation and the interface often collapse into the same thing: dimensions, tolerances, heat, wiring, lead times.

-This is fusion in its most literal form.
-Lock-in emerges when the layers around an artifact become coupled tightly enough that changing one requires changing the others.
-The practical question shifts from whether a decision was right at the time to whether the system preserves a path for changing it later.

-The British cases failed that test in different ways.

-British shipbuilding fused inward.
-The labor-intensive production model was tied to craft-union demarcations, cramped Victorian yards, custom orders, and limited capital.
-Welded-hull mass production required changing the yard, the labor model, the financing, and the customer relationship together.
-Each dependency reinforced the others, so the production model could only change as a whole.

-British nuclear fused outward.
-The Sizewell B public inquiry ran 340 days.[^uk-nuclear] It began as a decision about whether to build a specific reactor, then expanded into nuclear safety, political legitimacy, and colonial land-rights questions.[^uk-nuclear] The reactor decision became attached to issues no engineering review could resolve.
-Approval of a plant became approval of the enterprise around it.
+That coupling isn't a failure of the process; it is the process.
+In physical systems the implementation and the interface tend to be the same thing.
+A robot's reach, its battery life, its runtime target, and its enclosure aren't independent knobs — they're dimensions, tolerances, heat, wiring, and mass that constrain one another.
+Change the motor and you may have to change the chassis, the power budget, and the price.

+This is fusion in its most literal form — but fusion isn't yet _lock-in_.
+A CDR couples the layers on purpose: changing the geometry now means re-cutting tooling and re-running the budget, and you accept that because it's the price of building a real object.
+Coupling like this is bounded.
+You can see what moves with what, and you can pay for it.

+Lock-in is coupling that has lost its edges.
+The dependencies keep spreading past the artifact until there's no bounded change left to make — every correction becomes a change to the whole system, and the bill is one nobody can pay.
+The useful question stops being whether a decision was right when it was made, and becomes whether the system still leaves a path to change it.

-These are two forms of the same lock-in pattern.
-Shipbuilding accumulated dependencies inward until the production system could only be changed as a whole.
-Nuclear accumulated dependencies outward until a single project became a referendum on the entire enterprise.
-In both cases, the technical decision mattered, but the irreversibility came from the coupling around it.
+The British cases failed that test in opposite directions.
+Shipbuilding fused inward: the production model was bound up with the yards, labor, finance, and customers around it, so it could only change as a whole.
+Nuclear fused outward: the Sizewell B inquiry ran 340 days[^uk-nuclear] and expanded a single reactor decision into a referendum on safety, legitimacy, and the whole enterprise.
+In both, the technical choice mattered, but the irreversibility came from the coupling around it.

-Software starts from a different baseline.
+Software is supposed to be the exception.

 ---